 If you're curious exactly how and why all these changes occur, below, experts break down a behind-the-scenes look at what happens all over your body — inside and out — when you start exercising.

 Physical activity leads to aerobic adaptations that help increase blood flow through your heart, sending more oxygen to your organs and muscles.
 Working out can also improve your blood pressure, lower your resting heart rate and decrease cholesterol levels, all of which help reduce your risk of death from cardiovascular disease, according to the American Heart Association.

 If you've never worked out before (or are returning after a hiatus), there's a good chance you'll feel achy.
 Engaging muscles you haven't used before or in a way they haven't been used before will lead to some soreness.
 But pain is different than soreness.

 "If you do have muscle soreness, you can use ice to calm inflammation, and small stretching can also be helpful," says Dr. Comeau.
 If it's pain, however, stop whatever exercise you're doing and contact your healthcare professional or schedule an appointment if the pain doesn't go away.

-In addition to feeling a little sore, when you're consistently physically active, you should notice muscle gain (looking at you, abs).
+In addition to feeling a little sore, regular exercise improves muscle gain (looking at you, abs).
 Exercise causes micro-tears in your muscle fibers and connective tissues, according to the Cleveland Clinic.
 But don't worry, this is a good thing!
 With rest and proper nutrition, these small tears build back up and make your muscles stronger — and bigger.

 Exercise is beneficial for your noggin' for many reasons.
 As mentioned above, physical activity increases blood flow, especially to your brain, which can decrease your risk of dementia, according to a 2019 study published in BMC Public Health.